ManuVdv/Website/content/projects.md

 Most owners advertise the exact location of their listing (is_location_exact == TRUE), while a non-trivial proportion don’t.
 After controlling for other variables, is a listing’s exact location a significant predictor of price_4_nights?

 For all cities, there are 3 variables that relate to neighbourhoods: neighbourhood, neighbourhood_cleansed, and neighbourhood_group_cleansed.
-There are typically more than 20 neighbourhoods in each city, and it wouldn’t make sense to include them all in your model.
-Use your city knowledge, or ask someone with city knowledge, and see whether you can group neighbourhoods together so the majority of listings falls in fewer (5-6 max) geographical areas.
+There are typically more than 20 neighbourhoods in each city, and it wouldn’t make sense to include them all in the model.
+Use city knowledge, or ask someone with city knowledge, and see whether you can group neighbourhoods together so the majority of listings falls in fewer (5-6 max) geographical areas.
 You would thus need to create a new categorical variabale neighbourhood_simplified and determine whether location is a predictor of price_4_nights

 ```{r}
 #Mapping neighborhoods into groups for Istanbul thanks to Sena Salman's help, Group 1 is the most posh areas, 2 are average and 3 more in the outskirts